top of page

 滿天星斗都下世 五方列仙下天宮

 Eternal Mother once said, “Not one Buddha remains in Heaven; not one Bodhisattva stays in the Land of Eternal Bliss.”
-At Her call, they left their seats in the Lotus Halls and came down into the world, united in one sacred mission—to save all souls.
+At this call, they left their seats in the Lotus Halls and came down into the world, united in one sacred mission—to save all souls.

 The Final Test